Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Abstract

 \section{Abstract}

-State-of-The-Art (SoTA) image captioning models often rely on the Microsoft COCO (MS-COCO) dataset for training.
-This dataset contains annotations provided by human annotators, who typically produce captions averaging around ten tokens.
-However, this constraint presents a challenge in effectively capturing complex scenes and conveying detailed information.
-Furthermore, captioning models tend to exhibit bias towards the ``average'' caption, which captures only the more general aspects.
-What would happen if we were able to automatically generate longer captions, thereby making them more detailed?
-Would these captions, evaluated by humans, be more or less representative of the image content compared to the original MS-COCO captions?
-In this paper, we present a novel approach to address previous challenges by showcasing how captions generated from different SoTA models can be effectively fused, resulting in richer captions.
-Our proposed method leverages existing models from the literature, eliminating the need for additional training.
-Instead, it utilizes an image-text based metric to rank the captions generated by SoTA models for a given image.
-Subsequently, the top two captions are fused using a Large Language Model (LLM).
-Experimental results demonstrate the effectiveness of our approach, as the captions generated by our model exhibit higher consistency with human judgment when evaluated on the MS-COCO test set.
-By combining the strengths of various SoTA models, our method enhances the quality and appeal of image captions, bridging the gap between automated systems and the rich, informative nature of human-generated descriptions.
-This advance opens up new possibilities for generating captions that are more suitable for the training of both vision-language and captioning models\footnote{Code and data are available at \url{https://drive.google.com/drive/folders/1tXbJyvwrEF-a-t-NZbt2xjoKaiGGeaz1?usp=sharing}.}.
+{ State-of-The-Art (SoTA) image captioning models are often trained on the MicroSoft Common Objects in Context (MS-COCO) dataset, which contains human-annotated captions with an average length of approximately ten tokens.
+Although effective for general scene understanding, these short captions often fail to capture complex scenes and convey detailed information.
+Moreover, captioning models tend to exhibit bias towards the ``average'' caption, which captures only the more general aspects, thus overlooking finer details.
+In this paper, we present a novel approach to generate richer and more informative image captions by combining the captions generated from different SoTA captioning models.
+Our proposed method requires no additional model training: given an image, it leverages pre-trained models from the literature to generate the initial captions, and then ranks them using a newly introduced image-text-based metric, which we name BLIPScore.
+Subsequently, the top two captions are fused using a Large Language Model (LLM) to produce the final, more detailed description.
+Experimental results on the MS-COCO and Flickr30k test sets demonstrate the effectiveness of our approach in terms of caption-image alignment and hallucination reduction according to the ALOHa, CAPTURE, and Polos metrics.
+A subjective study lends additional support to these results, suggesting that the captions produced by our model are generally perceived as more consistent with human judgment.
+By combining the strengths of diverse SoTA models, our method enhances the quality and appeal of image captions, bridging the gap between automated systems and the rich and informative nature of human-generated descriptions.
+This advance enables the generation of more suitable captions for the training of both vision-language and captioning models .}